Scenes of Horror as Putin Hits Mall With ‘1,000 People’ Inside

 Rescuers attempting to reach civilians were confronted with a wall of smoke, according to footage from the rescue mission shared by NEXTA TV.

-It’s just the latest example of Russian forces going after targeted civilians and civilian infrastructure that have no strategic importance to fighting a war with Ukraine.
+It’s just the latest example of Russian forces targeting civilians and civilian infrastructure that have no strategic importance to fighting a war with Ukraine.
 In the early days of the war, Putin attacked a maternity hospital.
 Just Monday the adviser to the mayor of Mariupol, Petro Andriushchenko, said that more than 100 bodies of dead civilians are near the rubble of a destroyed residential building in Mariupol.
-In the last several days, Russian shelling hasalso hit residential buildings in the Odesa region, according to Operational Command South.
+In the last several days, Russian shelling has also hit residential buildings in the Odesa region, according to Operational Command South.

-The prosecutor General’s Office said Monday since the outbreak of the war, Russian troops have committed 19,700 crimes against Ukraine and its citizens.
+The prosecutor General’s Office said Monday since the outbreak of the war, Russian troops have committed more than 19,700 crimes against Ukraine and its citizens.

 Moscow has previously claimed that is hasn’t been targeting civilians in the war.